YKH2020/TestRepo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenge(s) encountered while building the app:
+The only real challenge encountered while building the app was that the Virtual Machine used experienced an internet issue when transitioning from home to the University of Florida campus.
+(Wifi connectivity issues with eduroam, fixed with using a hotspot)

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [Yash Hegde]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.